Different times require a different response – video launch

 - Innovation curves have collapsed and we’re seeing extraordinary breakthroughs in how we will work in the future.
 It’s hard to see now, but when we get through this we’re likely to see a golden age.

-- Hourly reminder of the importance of accurate and fact based information.
+- The hourly reminder of the importance of accurate and fact-based information.

 - The block on working from home or remotely was always a management decision that focused on presentism rather than output.
 That has changed in many countries forever in the space of one month.

-Thanks Tom and to all the extraordinary people doing extraordinary things.
-Take care.
+Thanks Tom and to all the extraordinary people doing extraordinary things during extraordinary times.